ExtensityAI/symbolicai/README.md

 pip install git+https://github.com/openai/whisper.git
 ```

-* **WebCrawler Engine**: Download for `selenium` the corresponding driver version by setting the `SELENIUM_CHROME_DRIVER_VERSION` environment variable.
+* **WebCrawler Engine**: For `selenium`, download the corresponding driver version by setting the `SELENIUM_CHROME_DRIVER_VERSION` environment variable.
 Currently we use Chrome as the default browser.
 This means that the Chrome version major number must match the ChromeDriver version.
 All versions are available [here](https://chromedriver.chromium.org/downloads).
 For example, if you use chrome version `109.0.5414.74`, you can set any `109.x.x.x` version for the `chromedriver`.
-In this case the `109.0.5414.74` is available on the selenium page and is for the environment variable available:
+In this case the `109.0.5414.74` is available on the selenium page, therefore the environment variable is set to it:

 ```bash
 # Linux / MacOS